 - Be complete.
 If you don’t mention an activity, the reader will not know about it.

-- Teacher Recommendations: Be sure that you ask science and math teachers who know you well to write your recommendation letters.
+- Teacher Recommendation Letters: Be sure that you ask science and math teachers who know you WELL to write your recommendation letters.
 Please see Guidelines for Teacher Recommendation Letters for important information.
 Letters from teachers of other subjects will not be considered.

 Frequently Asked Questions